Ron Jacobs (basketball): Philippine men's national team (1981 to 1986)

 With the momentum on their side, Jacobs' team their last pre-ABC tournament in the Philippine Basketball Association's Reinforced Conference, with each team featuring one import with a maximum height of 6'5.
-In one semifinals tiff held at the ULTRA, Jacobs' went up against Robert Jaworski's Ginebra in what may be considered as one of the best PBA games of all time.
+In one semifinals tiff held at the ULTRA, Jacobs' went up against Robert Jaworski's Ginebra San Miguel in what may be considered as one of the best PBA games of all time.
 Ginebra lost Robert Jaworski via a busted lip midway in the second quarter on account of a wayward elbow from Moore that forced him to rush to the emergency room of the nearby Medical City in Pasig.
 Given up for lost, the Philippine team ran roughshod against the Gins minus their leader.
 When Jaworski came back to the coliseum with less than 8 minutes left in the 4th canto, the crowd erupted seeing the Big J with a bandage on his upper lip.
 The Big J entered the game, his team behind 15 points.
 The crowd was already in a frenzy by then, and every Ginebra shot was punctuated by heavy cheering matched only by every NCC missed shot.
 The game ended with Ginebra winning and Jacobs shaking his head in disbelief.

 However, this did not stop Jacobs' wards in their drive for the championship.
 Having topped the semifinals round, they earned the first seat in the finals and waited for the winner of the Manila Beer-Ginebra series.
 They dethroned Great Taste Coffee in the semifinals.
 Jacobs secretly longed to have Manila Beer in the finals, knowing fully well how difficult to go up against a Ginebra team with the crowd behind them.
 Similarly, Jacobs had difficulty finding an antidote to Michael Hackett, unlike Manila Beer's Francois Wise who Still can dominate one-on-one.
 Manila Beer beat Ginebra in sudden death to barge into the finals.
 It was a rout - Jacobs led a 4-0 sweep, including a 32-point victory in the last game, 138-106 - regarded as the most lopsided finals ever in PBA history.

 In December 1985, the ABC Championship was held in Kuala Lumpur, Malaysia with the Philippines as favorites to win the championship alongside China.
 In the semifinals, the Philippine team demolished China to earn the right to meet South Korea in the finals.
 The team finally regained its ABC Championship, last won in 1973 when the tournament was in Manila, on January 5, 1986, with Samboy Lim and Allan Caidic leading in the scoring end.